- Side dish - combine the cooked mungo beans with roasted onion and garlic or herbs

 This product will be appreciated primarily by consumers with an interest in organic farming and a sustainable farming system.
 Organic food always goes through a system of checks and certifications that ensures their quality and enables them to bear this designation.

-Store at a relative humidity up to 70%.
+Store at a temperature up to 25 °C and relative humidity up to 70%.
+Store in a dry and cool place.